realstefcortinovis/realstefcortinovis.github.io/_pages/about.md

 I'm a third year DPhil student in the Department of Statistics at the University of Oxford, supervised by [Mark van der Wilk](https://mvdw.uk/) and [François Caron](https://www.stats.ox.ac.uk/people/francois-caron).
 I'm particularly interested in e-values, prediction-powered inference, and anytime-valid confidence sequences—methods that enable rigorous, sequentially valid learning and uncertainty quantification in adaptive workflows.
 I'm excited about bridging theory and practice to make these ideas useful in real-world machine learning.

+I'm the Secretary of the executive committee and Vice President of the scientific committee of the [Oxford Young Statisticians Seminar](https://youngstatmlseminar.github.io).

+I'm leading the reading group on Hypothesis Testing with E-value at the University of Oxford.

 Prior to coming to Oxford, I studied at Bocconi University in Milan.
 In my free time, I enjoy running, playing chess and coming up with new recipes!

 Feel free to reach out to me via email or connect with me on [LinkedIn](https://www.linkedin.com/in/stefano-cortinovis/)!